megaannum/vimside/README.md

 Just checking in of a snapshot of work in progess: the actwin.vim (ActionWindow) code.

+ShowErrorAndWarning (Compiling by directly invoking the Scala compiler or via SBT) can use ActWin (the default) and is configurable with, again, a myriad of Options.
+The PROPERTIES file contains the new Options (see tailor-show-errors-and-warning-actwin-...
+Options).

 UsesOfSymbolAtPoint use of ActWin is now configurable with a myriad of Options (some 100 Options) covering definition of commands (mapping, command and abbreviations) controlling Scala and ActWin